CyVerse-learning-materials/cyverse_quickstart_template/tutorial_template.md

 ### Downloads, access, and services

-*In order to complete this tutorial may also need:*
+*In order to complete this tutorial you may also need:*

 |Prerequisite|Preparation/Notes|Link/Download|
 |------------|-----------------|-------------|